Dealing with Difficult People Workshop

 In his “spare time”, Peter is active in the study of Canadian history.
 He is co-author of “Discovering Canada”, a series of texts that have been used in high schools across Canada.

 A 20% discount will apply if 5 or more people register from the same organization, during the same calendar year.

 A $150 discount applies if you register for both the ADR and Advanced ADR Workshops at the same time.

-A fee of 50% of the course fee will be charged for cancellations made up to two weeks before the scheduled date for the workshop.
-The full fee will be charged for cancellations made in the two week period prior to the start of the workshop.
-A delegate substitution is welcome for the workshop.
+A fee of 50% of the Workshop fee will be charged for cancellations made up to two weeks prior to the scheduled date for the workshop.
+The full fee will be charged for cancellations made less than two weeks prior to the workshop date or if participants fail to attend without notice.

 A delegate substitution, with required prerequisites, is welcome, up to the workshop commencement date.